FP-22-23/java-term-project-mpradoj04/README.md

 **\<Properties>**

 fRecord, type<boolean>, searchable and modifiable.
-True if he/she has family record , false if he/she doesn't treatment, type<boolean>, searchable and modifiable..
-True if he/she takes medication, false if he/she doesn't
+True if he/she has family record , false if he/she doesn't<br>

+treatment, type<boolean>, searchable and modifiable..
+True if he/she takes medication, false if he/she doesn't</p>

 **\<Constructors>**

-C1: Has a parameter for each basic property of the type.
+C1: Has a parameter for each basic property of the type.<br>
 C2: Doesn't take parameters.

 ***Equality criterium**: Two treatments are equal if all their basic properties are equal.